Country selection

 Trial Participation

 Per LawNo09-059 and the FMPOS-USTTB-ECProcs, the participant may also be reimbursed for expenses incurred in connection with participating in the study.
-However, per LawNo09-059, in the case of commercial benefit of a research study, the sponsor must negotiate patronage dividends for the community being studied.
+However, per LawNo09-059, in the case of commercial benefit from a research study, the sponsor must negotiate benefits or discounts for the community that is the subject in the study.

 Post-Trial Access